 Quilters use these fabric tubes for applique.
 Often the fabric becomes stems for appliqued flowers.
 Using fabric cut on the bias allows the stems to curve gently without causing ripples.

-Learn how to use a bias bar to make curved pieces for your applique.
+Click on the video below to learn how to use a bias bar to make curved pieces for your applique.

 NOTE: to enlarge the video, click the PLAY button, then click the full-screen icon at the bottom right of the video.